o-i-z-y-s/pytube-runner/README.md

 # pytube-runner
 This is a Python script for downloading individual videos from YouTube.
 This project includes both a standalone EXE as well as the CLI version.

+The EXE is packaged using [Auto Py To Exe](https://github.com/brentvollebregt/auto-py-to-exe), which itself uses [Pyinstaller](https://github.com/pyinstaller/pyinstaller), so a false positive in your antivirus is probable.
+This is a known issue and has been a known issue for a long time, due to malicious actors also using Pyinstaller to package their creations.
+Pyinstaller itself plays no malicious role, is open source, and is in use by over 55k users at the time of writing this.

 *CLI version only*: The [pytube](https://github.com/pytube/pytube) project is the core of this script, so naturally pytube is required for it to function.

 **NOTE:** There is currently a regex bug in pytube causing download failures.
 However, I have repaired the file responsible and included it in this repo, `cipher.py`.
 Replace your version of this file with the copy provided; you can find yours at `<Python directory)\Lib\site-packages\pytube>`.
 [The fix is described here](https://github.com/pytube/pytube/issues/1293#issuecomment-1103362815).